Heat Exchanger (G)

 Details

-The resistance of a wall to heat flow due to heat conduction and the inverse of thermal conductivity, or the product of thermal conductivity by the ratio of surface area to length.
-The wall resistance is added together with the convective and fouling resistance to determine the total heat transfer coefficient between the flows.
+The resistance of the wall to heat flow due to thermal conductivity and the inverse of thermal conductivity, or the product of thermal conductivity by the ratio of surface area to length.
+The wall resistance is combined with convective resistance and sediment resistance to determine the overall heat transfer coefficient between the flows.

 |